MicrosoftDocs/well-architected/well-architected/service-guides/azure-disk-storage.md

 > [!div class="checklist"]
 >
-> - **Understand how Azure Disk Storage is billed**: Different disk types are billed in different ways and have different features that can affect billing.
+> - **Understand how Azure Disk Storage is billed.** Different disk types are billed in different ways and have different features that can affect billing.
 To design the most cost-optimized environment, see [Understand Azure Disk Storage billing](/azure/virtual-machines/disks-understand-billing).
 For exact billing, find the specific pricing details and apply the appropriate settings.
 For more information, see [Managed disks pricing](https://azure.microsoft.com/pricing/details/managed-disks/).
 >
-> - **Estimate the cost of capacity and operations**: Use the [pricing calculator](https://azure.microsoft.com/pricing/calculator/) to model the costs that are associated with disk types, transactions, and capabilities.
+> - **Estimate the cost of capacity and operations.** Use the [pricing calculator](https://azure.microsoft.com/pricing/calculator/) to model the costs that are associated with disk types, transactions, and capabilities.
 Compare the costs that are associated with various regions, account types, namespace types, and redundancy configurations.
 >
-> - **Choose a billing model**: Evaluate whether a [commitment-based model](/azure/virtual-machines/disks-reserved-capacity) is more cost efficient than a consumption-based model.
+> - **Choose a billing model.** Evaluate whether a [commitment-based model](/azure/virtual-machines/disks-reserved-capacity) is more cost efficient than a consumption-based model.
 If you don't know how much capacity you need, start with a consumption-based model, monitor capacity metrics, and evaluate later.
 >
-> - **Decide which features you need**: Some features such as [snapshots](/azure/virtual-machines/disks-incremental-snapshots) or [on-demand bursting](/azure/virtual-machines/disks-enable-bursting) incur extra transaction costs, capacity costs, and other charges.
+> - **Decide which features you need.** Some features such as [snapshots](/azure/virtual-machines/disks-incremental-snapshots) or [on-demand bursting](/azure/virtual-machines/disks-enable-bursting) incur extra transaction costs, capacity costs, and other charges.
 For example, if you enable snapshots, you're billed for the amount of storage that each snapshot uses.
 When you decide which capabilities your disks need, review the pricing and billing details for those capabilities.
 >
-> - **Create guardrails**: Create [budgets](/azure/cost-management-billing/costs/tutorial-acm-create-budgets) based on subscriptions and resource groups.
+> - **Create guardrails.** Create [budgets](/azure/cost-management-billing/costs/tutorial-acm-create-budgets) based on subscriptions and resource groups.
 Use governance policies to restrict resource types, configurations, and locations.
 You can also use RBAC to block actions that can lead to overspending.
 >
-> - **Monitor costs** to ensure that you stay within budgets, compare costs against forecasts, and see where overspending might have occurred.
+> - **Monitor costs.** to ensure that you stay within budgets, compare costs against forecasts, and see where overspending might have occurred.
 Use the [cost analysis](/azure/cost-management-billing/costs/quick-acm-cost-analysis) feature in the Azure portal.
 You also can export cost data to a storage account and use Excel or Power BI to analyze that data.
 >
-> - **Monitor disk resources**: Use [sample scripts](/azure/virtual-machines/linux/find-unattached-disks) to search for unattached disks.
+> - **Monitor disk resources.** Use [sample scripts](/azure/virtual-machines/linux/find-unattached-disks) to search for unattached disks.

 ### Recommendations